Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Main results

-\begin{Rem}[the $C^\infty$ case] In the case that $k = \infty$, the hypothesis $\nu(e^A,\D_{x_0}\Phi^1) < k + \alpha$ becomes $\nu(e^A,\D_{x_0}\Phi^1) < \infty$ which is automatically satisfied since $\nu(e^A,\D_{x_0}\Phi^1)$ is always finite.
-Hence for the case $k = \infty$, no assumption is needed on the spectral spread in Theorem \ref{th:main-thm}; we need only assume that $(e^A, \D_{x_0}\Phi^1$) is $\infty$-nonresonant.
-Similar remarks hold for all of the following results which include a condition of the form $\nu(\slot,\slot) < k + \alpha$. \end{Rem} \begin{Rem}[sketch of the proof of the existence portion of Theorem \ref{th:main-thm}] Here we sketch the proof of the existence statement of Theorem \ref{th:main-thm}, which is somewhat more involved than the uniqueness proof.
-(The existence proof also yields uniqueness, but under stronger assumptions than the uniqueness statement in Theorem \ref{th:main-thm}.)
-Since global asymptotic stability of $x_0$ implies that $Q$ is diffeomorphic to $\R^n$ \cite[Lem~2.1]{wilson1967structure}, we may assume that $Q = \R^n$ and $x_0 = 0$.
-For now we consider the case $k < \infty$.
+\begin{Rem}[the $C^\infty$ case] In the case that $k = +\infty$, the hypothesis $\nu(e^A,\D_{x_0}\Phi^1) < k + \alpha$ becomes $\nu(e^A,\D_{x_0}\Phi^1) < +\infty$ which is automatically satisfied since $\nu(e^A,\D_{x_0}\Phi^1)$ is always finite.
+Hence for the case $k = +\infty$, no assumption is needed on the spectral spread in Theorem \ref{th:main-thm}; we need only assume that $(e^A, \D_{x_0}\Phi^1$) is $\infty$-nonresonant.
+Similar remarks hold for all of the following results in this paper which include a condition of the form $\nu(\slot,\slot) < k + \alpha$. \end{Rem} \begin{Rem}[sketch of the proof of the existence portion of Theorem \ref{th:main-thm}] Here we sketch the proof of the existence statement of Theorem \ref{th:main-thm}, which is somewhat more involved than the uniqueness proof.
+(The existence proof also yields uniqueness, but under the additional assumption $\Phi\in \CLKA$ not needed for the uniqueness statement in Theorem \ref{th:main-thm}.)
+Since the basin of attraction $Q$ of $x_0$ is always diffeomorphic to $\R^n$ \cite[Lem~2.1]{wilson1967structure}, we may assume that $Q = \R^n$ and $x_0 = 0$.
+For now we consider the case $k < +\infty$.
 First, the $k$-nonresonance assumption implies that we can uniquely solve \eqref{eq:main-th-4} order by order (in the sense of Taylor polynomials) for $P$ up to order $k$.
 Once we obtain a polynomial $P$ of sufficiently high order, we derive a fixed point equation for the high-order remainder term $\varphi$, where $\psi = P + \varphi$ is the desired linearizing factor.
-Given a sufficiently small, positively invariant, compact neighborhood $B$ containing the fixed point, the proof of Lemma \ref{lem-make-approx-exact} shows that the spectral spread condition $\nu(e^A,\D_{x_0}\Phi^1)< k+\alpha$ implies that the restriction $\varphi|_B$ of the desired high-order term is the fixed point of a map $S\colon \CKA(B,\C^m)\to \CKA(B,\C^m)$ which is a contraction with respect to the standard $\CKA$ norm $\norm{\slot}_{k,\alpha}$ making $\CKA(B,\C^m)$ a Banach space (note, however, that $\norm{\slot}_{k,\alpha}$ must be induced by an appropriate underlying \concept{adapted norm} \cite[Sec.~A.1]{cabre2003parameterization1} on $\R^n$ to ensure that $S$ is a contraction).
-In fact, $S$ is the affine map defined by
+Given a sufficiently small, positively invariant, closed ball $N$ centered at the fixed point, the proof of Lemma \ref{lem-make-approx-exact} shows that the spectral spread condition $\nu(e^A,\D_{x_0}\Phi^1)< k+\alpha$ implies that the restriction $\varphi|_N$ of the desired high-order term is the fixed point of a map $S\colon \CKA(N,\C^m)\to \CKA(N,\C^m)$ which is a contraction, with respect to the standard $\CKA$ norm $\norm{\slot}_{k,\alpha}$ making $\CKA(N,\C^m)$ a Banach space, when restricted to the closed linear $S$-invariant subspace $\F\subset \CKA(N,\C^m)$ of functions with vanishing $i$-th derivatives at the fixed point for all integers $0\leq i < k+\alpha$.\footnote{Note, however, that $\norm{\slot}_{k,\alpha}$ must be induced by an appropriate underlying \concept{adapted norm} \cite[Sec.~A.1]{cabre2003parameterization1} on $\R^n$ to ensure that $S$ is a contraction.} In fact, $S$ is the affine map defined by